 Saunas aren’t effective for weight loss because the only weight lost is fluid weight, and your body will replenish the lost fluid as soon as you eat or drink.
-As soon as you drink water, you’ll gain the weight right back.
-If you’re looking to lose weight, stick with a healthy eating and exercise plan.

 Proper hydration is important for your liver and kidneys to function properly.
 Make sure to drink plenty of water to replenish lost fluids after using the sauna.
 Let your liver and kidneys do the work.

-The good news is that the effect was found to be reversible.
+However, the effect was found to be reversible.
 More research is needed to understand the impact of saunas on fertility, especially in men who already have low sperm counts or other issues with fertility.

 - asthma or other breathing conditions